ohmpi/ohmpi/public/_sources/page1.rst.txt

 9- Close thonny to save modifications

-Measurement and Injection board and connection to the Raspberry
+Measurement and Injection board developpement
 **************************************************************************

 Electrical resistivity measurements
 ===================================

 To measure electrical resistivity with Raspberry Pi, an ADS1115 was introduced, as proposed by Florsch [7].
 The ADS1115 is a 16-bit ADC (Analog-to-Digital Converter), with an adaptable gain.
-Its value has been set at 1 in this study.
+Its value has been set at 2/3 in this study.
 The input signal value could lie between - to + 6.114 V. The ADS1115 is mounted on a board adapted from an in-house design.
 Figure 5 shows the general diagram for the electronic measurement board developed.
 This figure also displays the test circuit used to test the board in the laboratory, which mimics the behavior of a soil subjected to current injection.